 Considering divorce is very emotional and stressful.
 Whatever your reasons for wanting a divorce, you cannot make good decisions without the correct information.
-Hiring an experienced New Jersey divorce attorney for a pre-divorce consultation gives you the facts and peace of mind so you can make an informed, unemotional decision about your future.
+Hiring an experienced New Jersey attorney for a pre-divorce consultation gives you the facts and peace of mind so you can make an informed, unemotional decision about your future.

 WATCH: What Is A Divorce Consultation?

-Family law attorney Abigale M. Stolfe of Stolfe Zeigler New Jersey Family Law Group explains what is covered in an initial divorce consultation.
+Attorney Abigale M. Stolfe of Stolfe Zeigler New Jersey Family Law Group explains what is covered in an initial divorce consultation.